 - Leaders in Neurosurgery

-The neurosurgery services at Loyola Medicine have been rated high performing by U.S. News & World Report.
-It is one of the top five centers in the U.S. for volume of cranial base surgeries.
+The neurosurgery services at Loyola Medicine are nationally recognized.
+Ours is one of the top five centers in the U.S. for volume of cranial base surgeries.

 Nationally Recognized Expertise in Neurosurgery

 Loyola Medicine has one of the most comprehensive and advanced neurosurgery departments in the nation.
 We take a multidisciplinary approach to your care and provide support services for patients and families.
-Loyola’s neurology and neurosurgery departments are highly ranked on U.S. News & World Report’s 2015-2016 Best Hospitals list.
 As an academic medical center, Loyola provides compassionate, exceptional care to patients and trains future leaders in neurology and neurosurgery.

 Loyola’s expert neurosurgeons are highly skilled in the surgical treatment of a wide range of neurologic conditions.
 Through collaboration with subspecialists such as neurologists, otolaryngologists, pediatric surgeons and radiation oncologists, your Loyola healthcare team will provide you with an individualized treatment plan to address your specific condition using the most advanced techniques and technology available.

 Our neurosurgeons take on the most challenging cases because of their vast experience and a reputation for multidisciplinary partnership.
 Our highly experienced team performs more than 1,000 cranial surgeries and collaborates on approximately 150 cranial-base operations per year, which places Loyola among the top five centers in the United States.